 Create a campaign

 To create a campaign, click + in the top toolbar and select Campaign.

-You can also click + and select Campaign in the Plan tab (list view).
+On the Plan > List view, you can also click + and select Campaign

-Enter the campaign name, description, start and end date (if the campaign is not evergreen), select a color to identify your new campaign, and add any custom labels.
+Enter the campaign name, description, start and end date (if the campaign is not open-ended), select a color to identify your new campaign, and add any custom labels.
 Click Create Campaign.

 Select Add a Parent Campaign to establish a hierarchy of related marketing activities (that is, sub-campaigns) that are subordinate to the broader initiative.
 Typically, parent campaigns are used to organize and coordinate similar campaigns across teams, markets, and lines of business across the organization.

-Campaign templates capture the repeatable processes, information, and settings associated with a campaign in your organization (checkout our article on Campaign Templates).
+Campaign templates capture the repeatable processes, information, and settings associated with a campaign in your organization (see Campaign Templates).